se4ai2324-uniba/MalURLs/README.md

 4. train_tuned_model: trains the tuned Random forest model and saves the model
 5. predict: makes predictions on both models and creates json classification reports

-Experiments are tracked using MLflow and data is stored on Dagshub To run the ml pipeline, following steps are required, it is assumed that python 3.9 is installed, dvc is installed and the file urls_with_featurs.csv is in the data directory:
+Experiments are tracked using MLflow and data is stored on Dagshub.
+To run the ml pipeline, it is assumed that python 3.9 is installed, dvc is installed and the file urls_with_featurs.csv is in the data directory.
+Then, the following steps are required:

 #### 1) Create and activate a python virtual enviornment
 ~~~